Doctrinal Semantics of Directed First-Order Logic: Introduction

-We start by presenting the syntax of directed first-order logic in \Cref{sec:syntax_of_directed_logic}, showing examples of derivations and theories in \Cref{sec:examples}.
+We present the syntax of directed first-order logic in \Cref{sec:syntax_of_directed_logic}, showing examples of derivations and theories in \Cref{sec:examples}.
 The categorical semantics is given in \Cref{sec:doctrinal_semantics}, establishing the notion of directed doctrine to capture polarity and directed equality.
-Syntax and semantics are finally connected in \Cref{sec:interpretation}, and conclude with future work in \Cref{sec:conclusions}.
+Syntax and semantics are finally connected in \Cref{sec:interpretation} and we prove completeness for preorders in \Cref{poset_completeness}, concluding with future work in \Cref{sec:conclusions}.